Michs224/Personal-Medical-Chatbot_LLM_RAG/README.md

 ## Examples

-- Query the chatbot with various questions about the content of PDF documents to test its knowledge retrieval capabilities.
+- Query the chatbot with various questions about medical information sourced from medical PDFs to test its knowledge retrieval capabilities.
 - Explore different configurations and parameters to optimize performance and response quality.